 When Jesus therefore saw His mother, and the disciple whom He loved standing by, He said to His mother, “Woman, behold your son!”
 John 19:26 NKJV

-The weird thing for me to realize this lent is how natural these feelings are, and to notice its reflection in the Old Testament and in the events leading up to Good Friday.
+The weird thing for me to realize this Lent is how natural these feelings are, and to notice its reflection in the Old Testament and in the events leading up to Good Friday.
 If God is the Father, then the Israelites are the child that learned every lesson the hard way.

 Their story starts blissfully in the garden, His creation abounding with the joy of newborn innocence.
 In Adam and Eve’s ignorance they were incapable of sin.
 Their bond with God as close as a baby resting on a mother’s chest.
 Peaceful, harmonious, perfect.
 I bet they even had that sweet untainted breath, and the delicious newborn smell radiating from their foreheads.

 As time passes, curiosity trumps obedience.
 With curiosity comes knowledge, and with knowledge comes pride.
 They bit into the apple, and suddenly there were consequences and an independence they weren’t ready for.
 God could have been angrier, He had warned them it meant death.
 He could have chosen to smite them on the spot and start over, Adam 2.0, but He loved them.
 What parent doesn’t choose mercy the first time their child rebels?
 He set the consequences, but He also promised them they would get through it., that someday He would reconcile it all and everything would be restored.

 But the bliss of newborn innocence was forever lost.
 As with all toddlers, lawlessness began to reign supreme.
 He may be God, omnipotent and loving, but being nice is hard.
 Too hard.
-I am thankful that in actual parenting, the flooding of the world and fire-bombing of cities is hardly metaphoric, that spankings or timeouts are enough to discipline an act of rebellion.
+I am thankful that in actual parenting, the flooding of the world and fire-bombing of cities is hardly metaphoric, that less drastic actions are enough to discipline rebellion.
 In their sin His anger may have raged, but far above it all his love remained.
 A Rainbow was given in assurance; a sign of that he would never give up on them completely.
 And promises were made.
 Promises that were bigger than the number of stars in the sky.